hellerve/blog/wip/A_Bad_Idea.md

 `find_spec` and just pass the arguments on to `find_module`.

 Now we need to make our finder actually do things.
-It will need to go through all the directories in the path, find the first module that is elligible, and return it.
+It will need to go through all the directories in the path, find the first module that is eligible, and return it.
 If we don’t find anything, Python will resort to the other loaders in the list.